Helen Elizabeth Shiller, Lowellville, Ohio

 The family would like to give a “Big Thank You “ to Jennifer for the care, love and support for Nana by being there daily with her social work in addition to being a granddaughter.
 They want to also thank the staff of Masternick Memorial of New Middletown for the excellent support and quality of care they provided.
 Lastly, the family would like to thank Hospice of the Valley and their staff for the comfort and care that was provided to Helen and her family.

-In lieu of flowers the family would request donations be made to the Masternick Memorial Activities fund, 5250 Windsor Way, New Middletown, Ohio 44442.
+In lieu of flowers the family would request donations be made to the Masternick Memorial Activities Fund, 5250 Windsor Way, New Middletown, OH 44442.

 To send flowers to Helen’s family, please visit our floral section.